sonnyit/java/_posts/2016-06-13-jb-exceptions.md

 ## User defined Exception subclass [&#10548;](#tables)

-You can also create your own exception sub class simply by extending java **Exception** class.
+You can also create your own exception sub class simply by extending java **Exception** class or **RuntimeException** class.
 You can define a constructor for your Exception sub class (not compulsory) and you can override the **toString()** function to display your customized message on catch.

 ```java
 class MyException extends Exception {